 WHAT IS IT?
 Hand Caning is woven strand by strand all by hand attaches to the wood by holes drilled through the wood.
-It is the original and oldest of all caning techniques, dating back centuries.
+Hole to hole weaving dates back to ancient Egypt!
 As you can imagine this is a time consuming technique!

 MATERIAL: Cane is produced from the peeled-off bark of rattan which naturally grows in Southeast Asia.
 The strips of bark are cut into cane strips of uniform width and depth, referred to as peel.
 Each chair is evaluated, fitted with the correct size of cane, and woven to meet professional, historical, and museum standards.
 True cane is always used, never synthetic.
 To ensure the best quality, all cane is used within 1 year of import.